Acceptance and Waiting List

 A – Unfortunately the answer this year is No!
-Pineywoods Camp has a no visitor policy and added to that is our COVID-19 protocols which strives to maintain a small camp bubble of protection uses a no visitor policy.
+Our COVID-19 protocols which strives to maintain a small camp bubble of protection uses a no visitor policy.
 Also, one of the purposes of the Camp is to provide a safe and profitable week for a young person to be away from family and friends (some for the first time) in order to learn self-reliance and to make new friends.
-Therefore as a general rule, we do not advise visits.
-Be aware that all campers have a full schedule 24 hours a day and therefore have only a brief time to visit.
 Your child or friend will have a lot more fun telling you all about their away from home adventure if it is all new to you.
 For more information, see General Info/Parents’ and Visitors’ Info.

 Q – What are the phone privileges at the Camp?

 A – We restrict all phone calls to emergency calls only.
 Please do not bring cell phones.
 Cell phones do not generally work well in the Dry Creek area and we want all campers to be fully involved in the Camp activities.
 We know every camper who is coming to Camp and will notify the parents of any camper who does not arrive at Camp on Sunday.
 Therefore no news is good news.
 For more information see PackingList.pdf/What Not To Bring.